Riyaksharma/mcp-instana/README.md

 ## Starting the Local MCP Server

 Before configuring any MCP client (Claude Desktop, GitHub Copilot, or custom MCP clients), you need to start the local MCP server.
-The server supports two transport modes: **Streamable HTTP** and **Stdio**.
+The server supports **Streamable HTTP** and **Stdio** transport modes, with optional **JWT Authentication** for HTTP mode.

 ### Server Command Options